dawson-brown/mini-tls-crawler/README.md

 First, type `sudo mysql` to enter MySQL as admin.

 ```
-drop user taimoor@localhost;
+drop user username@localhost;
 flush privileges;
-create user taimoor@localhost identified by 'YOUR_PASSWORD';
+create user username@localhost identified by 'YOUR_PASSWORD';
-grant all privileges on *.* to taimoor@localhost;
+grant all privileges on *.* to username@localhost;
 ```

 ## Building
-Once mysql is installed along with the C API, the header file `crl_database_credentials.h` must be created in `prop_impl/`.
+Once mysql is installed along with the C API, the header file `crl_database_credentials.h` must be created in `impl/`.
 This file must have the following definitions:

 ```
 #define MYSQL_HOST "hostname"